 When can I expect my cards?

 We usually ship within three business days following the break.
-Breaks with large quantities of cards might take an extra day or two, as we'd rather be safe and accurate than fast.
+Breaks with large quantities of cards might take an extra day or two; we'd rather be safe and accurate than fast.
 We sandwich cards between cardboard, which adds time to the packaging process but protection for the cards.
 All orders include a tracking number.
 If you have not received a PayPal shipping confirmation email within five business days of the break, please contact us.
 We usually post shipping updates on our Facebook page if there is any kind of delay.

 Do you buy any of the cards you pull during the breaks?

 All cards from the breaks are shipped to the owners of the spots to which the cards are assigned.
 We only buy cards pulled from our breaks if they are shipped to their recipients and then offered for public sale (such as on eBay, on social media, or at a card show) so everyone has an opportunity to purchase them and there is never a question whether we shipped the cards pulled during a break.

 Why do your breaks take so long?

 We show and call out every card during the breaks, unless showing every card would make the live broadcast excessively long, base card are highly repetitive, or base cards aren't shipping.
-For the first eight months, we showed every card pulled from every pack/box/case, but video analytics and feedback have both indicated that most people don't enjoy breaks lasting longer than 90 minutes, so we try to keep most breaks at 90 minutes or less.
+For the first eight months, we showed every card pulled from every pack/box/case, but video analytics and feedback have both indicated that most people don't enjoy, watch, or interact during breaks lasting longer than 90 minutes, so we try to keep most breaks at 90 minutes or less.